carbon-design-system/carbon/CONTRIBUTING.md

 If you decide to not install a linter addon, or cannot, you can run `npm run lint` to get a report of any style issues.
 Any issues not fixed will be caught during CI, and will prevent merging.

+## Commit Message Guidelines

+We use commit message guidelines based on the [Angular Commit Conventions](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit), using `Commitizen` as a CLI wizard to walk developers through writing their commit message.

+This CLI wizard can either be installed by the developer to the global `npm` scope by running `npm i -g commitizen`, or it can be used as a dev dependency on this project by running `npm run commit`.

+After the commit message has been submitted, it is checked by [`husky`](https://www.npmjs.com/package/husky) and [`validate-commit-msg`](https://www.npmjs.com/package/validate-commit-msg) to ensure it is syntactically correct.

 ## Testing